nperez0111/Tutorials/svg/README.md

 Guess!
 Guess!
 Guess!
 You won't figure this one out!
 Let's move on.

 ##X property

 This changes the X coordinate of the rectangle, but let's go a little more into how this calculated.
 The X Axis is actually the left-most edge of the canvas.
 This means that the x coordinate is actually specifying the space _<b>from the left edge of the canvas</b>_ (This is important because it is not very typical)

+##Y Property

+This changes the Y cpprdinate of the rectangle and is in reference to the top of the canvas or container.

+##RX Property

+This refers to the radius